AckeeCZ/cookbook-web-task/README.md

 Welcome, stranger! 👨🏻‍💻
 Wanna join us at [Ackee][1]?
 Or you just don't know what to do on a lazy sunday afternoon ? 🌤 💤

 We have a tasty Task for you!
-Create a JavaScript version of our delicious Ackee recipes.
+Create a Typescript version of our delicious Ackee recipes.
 We have everything you need to get you started
 - API (and a running server)
 - Designs
 - You can use our old grandpa stack => Simple React + Redux + Webpack skeleton with all assets (deprecated) ⛔️